 If they have a concrete plan and the means to carry out the plan, even if they say they aren’t going to do it, they are at a high risk of actually taking their life and it’s advisable to call emergency services.

-If someone’s plan is vague, or they don’t even have a plan, the risk is lower and making sure your friend gets not only your support right now but also professional support as soon as possible may help them.
+If someone’s plan is vague, or they don’t even have a plan, the risk is lower.
+Make sure your friend gets not only your support right now, but also professional support as soon as possible, either through talking to their GP or privately.
 There are also many online supports and call lines people can access.
 If the person feels ready, go over a few of these numbers and/or websites.

-What to do once your friend has stablised from their suicidal moment
+What to do once your friend has stabilised

-When the episode is over and you’re with your friend, try and open the conversation again to how they might find support.
-The deeper and wider their support system, the less likely it is someone will try to take their life, and more likely someone’s life will be saved.
+The second thing is to open the conversation to how they might find ongoing support.
+The deeper and wider their support system, the less likely it is someone will try to take their life.
 You might find our guide to telling someone they need therapy helpful.